If driving is not the main part of your job or the vehicle is exempt

 - rescue missions or in states of emergency

-You also don’t need the full Driver CPC if the vehicle is:
+You also do not need the full Driver CPC if the vehicle is:

 - limited to a top speed of 28mph

-- being used or controlled by the armed forces, police or fire and rescue service
+- being used or controlled by the armed forces, police, fire and rescue service, emergency ambulance service, prison service or people running a prison or young offender institution

 You can read detailed examples of Driver CPC exemptions.